 Refining The Model

 So far, we have looked at the phases of achieving a goal, but we had a very rough definition.
 Let's get more realistic by introducing extra steps.
-One you have a wish, that is motivation right there "I want."
+Once you have a wish, that is motivation right there "I want."
 That is enough to define some goals, but it's far from getting the results for bigger projects.
-Think about it, many people "want" to be rich and famous, but in reality, few get there.
+Think about it: many people "want" to be rich and famous, but in reality, few get there.
 This is not because they don't wish hard enough.
-What can be considered a real motivation is a determination to experience the difficulties and reach the end goals regardless of discomfort.
+Real motivation is a determination to experience difficulties and reach the end goals regardless of discomfort.
 In the real world, wanting is not enough, it can even become a source of frustration and suffering if the following steps are ignored.
 Now, let's make a revised list and add some questions that can be used to inspect your project.
 Remember, being honest with yourself is the best thing you can do to improve your effectiveness.
 Admitting mistakes can make you feel uncomfortable at the moment, but it will get you tons of improvement and benefits in the future.

 Revised Cycle: Motivation, Strategy, Energy, Action, Results, Evaluation

 Here is a quick checklist that can help you clear things up and move forward

 - Motivation - The what and why of wanting.